Charles

 237.

-The cooling jacket or bath 237 may be either located about casing
+The cooling jacket or bath 237 may be either located about

-used equally well.
+mediums could be used equally well.

 While this description has been on rather generalized terms that

-relate to an adiabatic gas-volume transformer, reference has been
+relate to an adiabatic gas-volume transformer, reference has

-adiabatic compressor.
-Thus, the particular spring-biased valve
+of an adiabatic compressor.
+Thus, the particular spring-biased

-generalized arrangement of FIG. 14, which would be a cam
+more generalized arrangement of FIG. 14, which would be a cam

-arrangement although such a cam arrangement could also be utilized
+arrangement although such a cam arrangement could also be

-spring 255.
-Valve stem 257 passes through a valve body 263, which
+compression spring 255.
+Valve stem 257 passes through a valve

-is attached to an appropriately threaded flange 265 of casing 203.
+body 263, which is attached to an appropriately threaded flange

-A valve chamber 267 is formed between the valve body 263 and the
+265 of casing 203.
+A valve chamber 267 is formed between the

-valve head 259.
-An opening 269 brings valve chamber 267 into
+valve body 263 and the valve head 259.
+An opening 269 brings

-communication with the atmosphere.
-When valve head 259 is lifted
+valve chamber 267 into communication with the atmosphere.
+When

-off valve seat 261, the space between valve head 259 and valve
+valve head 259 is lifted off valve seat 261, the space between

-seat 261, the valve chamber 267 and opening 269 form a conduit
+valve head 259 and valve seat 261, the valve chamber 267 and

-from energy conversion chamber 211 to the atmosphere.
+opening 269 form a conduit from energy conversion chamber 211 to

 The valve assembly 253 has a tension spring 271 attached to a